simonnordberg/simonnordberg.github.io/resume.md

     <div class="grid-item">
       <p>
-        Led the Cloud Storage Product Area, managing a portfolio of storage and database solutions that enabled Spotify’s R&D teams to build and deploy stateful workloads at scale.
+        Led the Cloud Storage Product Area, managing a portfolio of storage and database solutions that enabled Spotify's R&D teams to build and deploy stateful workloads at scale.
 Managed a global team of senior product managers, driving developer productivity while balancing reliability, performance, and cost.
       </p>
       <p>